 Average Weather in North Charleston South Carolina, United States

-In North Charleston, the temperature typically varies from 42°F to 90°F over the course of the year, and is rarely below 29°F or above 95°F.
+In North Charleston, the summers are hot and oppressive, the winters are cold and windy, and it is wet and partly cloudy year round.
+Over the course of the year, the temperature typically varies from 42°F to 90°F and is rarely below 29°F or above 95°F.

 The hot season lasts for 3.7 months, from May 25 to September 17, with an average daily high temperature above 83°F. The hottest day of the year is July 22, with an average high of 90°F and low of 77°F.

 The cool season lasts for 3.0 months, from December 1 to March 1, with an average daily high temperature below 65°F. The coldest day of the year is January 17, with an average low of 42°F and high of 59°F.